-Commitbiz is conversant with the company formation laws and regulations in Dubai, and can help you set up your business here, availing the required licenses (Industrial/Service License, Trading/Commercial License, and Professional/General Trading License).
-You can choose from among a free zone, mainland or offshore company in Dubai.
+Commitbiz is well-versed with the company formation laws and regulations in Dubai.
+We can help you set up your business here by availing the licenses like Industrial/Service License, Trading/Commercial License, and Professional/General Trading License).
+You can choose from among a free zone, mainland, or offshore company in Dubai.

-Onshore and offshore sectors dominate the UAE economy; the difference between these 2 is that offshore sectors contain free zones that award foreign investment, while onshore sectors put restrictions on the foreign ownerships and take care of local business interests.
-Here's a little summary of the 3 types of company formation in Dubai:
+Onshore and offshore sectors dominate the UAE economy.
+The difference between these two is that offshore industries contain free zones that bring foreign investment.
+And onshore sectors put restrictions on foreign ownership and take care of local business interests.
+Here's a little summary on the three types of company formation in Dubai:

 1. Free Zone Company

-Free zones in Dubai are the most sought-after locations for international business operations and attract foreign direct investment due to their policies that generate employment while supporting economic reforms.
-Free zone setup is a highly profitable investment option for organizations because of incentives like:
+Free zones in Dubai are the most sought-after locations for international business operations.
+They attract foreign direct investment due to their policies that generate employment while supporting economic reforms.
+Free zone company registration Dubai is a highly profitable investment option for organizations because of incentives like:

 - 100% foreign ownership